rtCamp/docs.rtcamp.com/rtamazon-s3/index.markdown

     3. **Bucket Name in Path**: `http://s3.amazonaws.com/bucket-name/wp-content/uploads/2015/06/photo.jpg`

-    4. **Custom Domain**: This option is useful for CDN, CloudFront, etc. For example if you enter **abc** in the textbox, media URL will become `http://abc/wp-content/uploads/2015/06/photo.jpg`
+    4. **Custom Domain**: This option is useful for CDN, CloudFront, etc. For example if you enter **example.com** in the textbox, media URL will become `http://example.com/wp-content/uploads/2015/06/photo.jpg`

     **Note**: This will affect only new uploads.